J-Rodriguez10/cs340-Project/README.md

 **CinePictures DBMS** is a full-stack web application designed to modernize a local movie theater’s operations by replacing outdated manual systems with a modern, robust database management system.
 The project enables seamless management of customers, employees, screenings, and tickets using full CRUD functionality and stored procedures.

-Developed as a portfolio project for CS340 at Oregon State University, this app demonstrates core database design principles, including a normalized schema, M:N relationships, foreign key constraints, and a custom user interface for administrative interaction.
+Developed as a portfolio project for CS340 at Oregon State University, this app demonstrates core database design principles, including a normalized schema, M:N relationships, foreign key constraints, and a custom user interface for administrative purposes.

 **Created by Jesus Rodriguez and Julio Jimenez**